wlsmith42/CarND-Capstone/README.md

 ![alt text][image1]

 ### Perception
 The perception subsystem consists of the traffic light detector and traffic light classifier.
 The traffic light detector is the ROS node that receives camera images from the vehicle.
-Once an image is recieved it calcualtes if the vehicle is close to a traffic light using a list of stop line positions that correspond to the line where the car should stop for a given intersection.
+Once an image is received it calculates if the vehicle is close to a traffic light using a list of stop line positions that correspond to the line where the car should stop for a given intersection.
 Images are processes at a rate of 1 image classified per 5 images received as long as they meet the distance requirement to a traffic light; this greatly reduces system overhead and allows for better results when running the project on the simulator.
-If the vehicle is appraching a traffic light, the image is then passed on to the classifier to determine the state of the light: Red, Yellow, Green, or Unknown.
+If the vehicle is approaching a traffic light, the image is then passed on to the classifier to determine the state of the light: Red, Yellow, Green, or Unknown.
 Once the image class is determined, the state of the light is then published to the ROS topic `upcoming_red_light_pub` at the same rate that camera images are published.
 For a more information about the traffic light detector, check out the code at `/ros/src/tl_detector/tl_detector.py`

 [TODO: Classifier]